 Under the No Project Alternative, the facilities remaining in place would continue to be somewhat visible from the trail area and not removing those facilities would continue to be an eyesore to the passersby.
 However, the most prominent views for the passersby are towards the Pacific Ocean and the seal rookery.
 This is considered to be a less than significant impact.
-Visual impacts for the full removal option would be more than those for the No Project Alternative and the proposed Project since more equipment would be needed including drilling rigs to plug and abandon wells.
+Visual impacts for the full removal option would be more than those for the No Project Alternative and the Proposed Project since more equipment would be needed including drilling rigs to plug and abandon wells.
 However, this impact would be short term and considered to be mitigable.
+Finally, and as described above, the Full Removal Alternative is not considered feasible or viable since plugging and abandonment of the historic wells are not the Applicant's legal responsibility and since the Coastal Commission considers the seeps to be part of the existing, natural environment not requiring intervention.

-Air quality impacts under the No Project Alternative would be less than the proposed Project since fewer activities would take place that would result in less emissions to the environment.
-Conversely, for the Full Removal Alternative, impacts would be slightly higher than for the proposed Project since there would be a need for more equipment resulting in more emissions.
+Air quality impacts under the No Project Alternative would be less than the Proposed Project since fewer activities would take place that would result in less emissions to the environment.
+Conversely, for the Full Removal Alternative, impacts would be slightly higher than for the Proposed Project since there would be a need for more equipment resulting in more emissions.
+Under the Proposed Project Plus Hilda and Hazel Pipeline Removal Alternative air impacts would be slightly higher than the Proposed Project to account for the extra pipelines to be removed.
 However, under all alternatives, this impact is considered less than significant.

 As detailed above, under the No Project Alternative it is expected that some remediation activities would occur as dictated by the regulatory purview over contamination and remediation activities.
-However, facilities remaining in place, including the idle wells and oil seeps, could continue to deteriorate and result in spills with similar effects to those identified for the proposed Project.
-As such, there would still be facilities that could result in oil spills and releases that could have similar effects to those from the proposed Project for biological and water resources.
-Similarly, the Full Removal Alternative would have similar impacts to those of the proposed Project regarding the potential for an oil spill and result in similar impacts to biological and water resources in the short term.
+However, facilities remaining in place, including the historic wells and oil seeps, could continue to deteriorate and result in spills with similar effects to those identified for the Proposed Project.
+As such, there would still be facilities that could result in oil spills and releases that could have similar effects to those from the Proposed Project for biological and water resources.
+Similarly, the Full Removal Alternative would have similar impacts to those of the Proposed Project regarding the potential for an oil spill and result in similar impacts to biological and water resources in the short term.
 In fact, the risk of an oil spill would slightly increase in the short term, as a result of potential well blowouts during the plugging and abandonment process for the Full Removal Alternative.
 However, oil spill impacts would be reduced in the long term, as the risks of leakage from the wells and oil seeps would be substantially reduced.
-The reduction in long term oil spill impacts would also reduce long term impacts to biological resources and water resources.
+The reduction in long-term oil spill impacts would also reduce long-term impacts to biological resources and water resources.
+Under the Proposed Project Plus Hilda and Hazel Pipeline Removal Alternative, impacts would be similar to the Proposed Project since the additional pipelines to be removed under this alternative have been previously flushed and do not present any added risk of an oil spill.